jilaqi-le-gao/lightapt_f/README.md

     Client       INET         Server       Driver          Hardware
     processes    websocket    process      processes       devices

+### Standard Architecture
+This method is likes P2P mode.
+Every device has its own websocket server and every client can only connect a device.
+This make sure that all devices can be connected flexible.

+    LightAPT Client 1 <-(websocket)-> wsdevice <-(alpyca or pyindi)-> Driver 1

+    LightAPT Client 2 <-(websocket)-> wsdevice <-(alpyca or pyindi)-> Driver 2

 ## Features
 Including many useful features , and build in many powerful repositories
 + Full devices supported via ASCOM & INDI